longuyen97/kotlin-neural-network/README.md

 - [ ] Nestorov driven gradient descent
 - [ ] Adagrad optimization
 - [ ] Adam optimization
+- [ ] Dropping out neuronal network in forward and backward propagation

+The implementation is made mostly for educational purpose to provide some insight into low level programming with neuronal network.
+For this purpose I

 ### Dependencies
 - `Apache Commons CSV` for CSV reading.